Six Marys Chapter 7

 ❖ Photo added:

 Kim Deok-jin is standing in the back.
 Eu Hyo-min and Kim Won-pil can also be seen in the background.
-The old lady on the left is probably Kim Chae-keun, and is not one of the ‘Six Marys.’
+The old lady on the left may be Chi Seung-do (or Kim Chae-keun), and is not one of the ‘Six Marys.’
 From the left the first of the six is not named, Lee Deuk-sam, Kang Hyun-shil, Kim Soon-cheol, Park Cheong-sook and Ok Se-hyun [their real names].

 However this principle had to be kept secret, and in his sermons Moon only used metaphors.

-I was a troublemaker and I had pursued women.
-I was the self-proclaimed president of the Youth Society.
+Originally I had been a delinquent and had pursued women.
+I was the self-proclaimed president of a Youth Society.
 Then something dawned on me.
 This is not a sin but a good thing.
-I had felt guilty about seducing a woman working for a tea house (café) in Japan when I was a student.
-I had seduced her on the day we met.
-However, the restoration principle of the Unification Church said that the more sex you have, the more of God’s providence of restoration will be achieved.
+In my student days in Japan I had sometimes felt guilty about seducing women working in coffee shops and having sex with them the day I had met them.

 ❖ Photo added: